alexmczhang/talk2bq/readme.md

 ### Sample Inputs:
 1. What is short name for FC Barcelona ?
-2. What BAR is ?
+2. In the 2008/2009 season, who are the top 10 teams in terms of goals scored?
+3. In the 2008/2009 season, who are the top 10 teams in terms of goals scored, and how many goals they scored at home and away?
-3. How many matches FC Barcelona won in the 2008/2009 season as home team ?
+4. How many matches FC Barcelona won in the 2008/2009 season as home team ?
-4. Here is the rule for each match, win = 3 points, draw = 1 point, lost = 0 point. how many points FC Barcelona had for season 2008/2009
+5. Here is the rule for each match, win = 3 points, draw = 1 point, lost = 0 point. how many points FC Barcelona had for season 2008/2009

 ### Enter a search query...